GaryMcD/Learning-Rust-A-Lesson-in-Humility/02_I_Can_Write_a_Function/README.md

 ```

-:tada: And this works as well. :tada: Wahoo. :tada: I learned the syntax for functions with returns and parameters in `Rust`.
+:tada: And this works as well. :tada: Wahoo. :tada: I learned the syntax for functions with returns and parameters in `Rust`. :tada: